SonarSource/sonar-dummy-gradle-oss/README.md

-# sonar-dummy-oss
+# sonar-dummy-gradle-oss

 A sample project used for testing purposes.

 This project uses **gradle** and **is published on Maven central**.

-Javadoc is automatically deployed [here](https://javadocs.sonarsource.org/?prefix=sonar-dummy-oss/) when the project is released.
+Javadoc is automatically deployed [here](https://javadocs.sonarsource.org/?prefix=sonar-dummy-gradle-oss/) when the project is released.

 Looking for one not published on Maven Central?